 Earth's highest mountain is also a place of great spiritual significance.
-At the base of Everest lies the famous Rongbuk Monsatery, which is an important pilgrimage site for the Sherpa people, who believe the mountain is teeming with spiritual energy.
+At the base of Everest lies the famous Rongbuk Monastery, which is an important pilgrimage site for the Sherpa people, who believe the mountain is teeming with spiritual energy.

 Mauna Kea, Hawaii

-All five volcanoes found on Hawaii's Big Island are regarded by Native Hawaiians as sacred mountains, but due to its height (13,803 feet above sea level), Mauna Kea is generally accepted to be the most sacred of the bunch.
+All five volcanoes found on Hawaii's Big Island are regarded by native Hawaiians as sacred mountains, but due to its height (13,803 feet above sea level), Mauna Kea is generally accepted to be the most sacred of the bunch.
 What's extra fascinating about Mauna Kea is that if you measure its height from its oceanic base (33,100 feet), it is more than twice as high as Mount Everest (15,260 feet).